Chapter 1: Disclaimer

 →Diseases.

-→Childhood trauma (Emotional abuse, child abandonment)
+→Childhood trauma (Emotional abuse, child abandonment, etc.)

 →Mental health issues.